jesstingley17/jobbridge/MIGRATIONS.md

 Your app uses Drizzle ORM for database schema management.
 Here's how to run migrations.

+## ⚡ Quick Start (Easiest Method)

+**Copy and paste the entire contents of `migrations/run-all-migrations.sql` into the Supabase SQL Editor and click Run.**

+This single file contains all migrations in the correct order.

 ## Option 1: Using Drizzle Kit Push (Recommended)

 This syncs your schema directly to the database: